eCook Meal

 SLICE AND MAKE NICE

-Peel and roughly slice ½ of the onion.
+Peel and roughly slice ½ of the Onion.
 Rinse the salad leaves and the coriander.
 Roughly chop the coriander.
-Deseed and roughly slice the chilli.
+Deseed and roughly slice the Chilli.
 Drain the pineapple pieces.
 In a bowl, dress the rinsed salad leaves with a drizzle of oil and seasoning.

 HOW DO YOU LIKE ‘EM PINEAPPLES?

 Return the pan to a medium heat with a drizzle of oil.
-When hot, add the drained pineapple pieces and the sliced onion.
+When hot, add the drained pineapple pieces and the sliced Onion.
 Fry for 3-4 minutes until the pineapple pieces are starting to char, shifting occasionally.
 Add the cooked rice and mix until combined.
 Remove from the heat and season to taste.

 A DELICIOUS DUCK DINNER

 Plate up the coconut rice.
 Top with the duck slices and any reserved pan juices.
 Side with the dressed green leaves.
-Sprinkle over the sliced chilli (to taste) and the chopped coriander.
+Sprinkle over the sliced Chilli (to taste) and the chopped coriander.
 Look at you, Chef!

 DOWN IN COCOMO